xswordsx/wol-go/README.md

     "machines": [
         {
             "name": "Human-friendly identifier",
-            "mac": "MAC address of the machine in hex format, separated by ':'", "ports": [/* A list of ports (uint16) on which to send the magic packet */] }
+            "mac": "MAC address of the machine in hex format, separated by ':' or '-'", "ports": [/* A list of ports (uint16) on which to send the magic packet */] }
     ]